 Even if you make a point of earmarking money in your budget for vacations, the sticker shock can be hard to stomach.
 Between eating out, fun activities and all the little incidentals along the way, costs sure add up quickly.

 If you’re looking for an exciting trip that won’t break the bank, why not go on a cruise?
 Everyone can do their own thing, coming together at mealtimes or for a dip in the pool.
-And all-inclusive rates for accommodations, entertainment and food are often lower than what you'll find on land.
+All-inclusive rates for accommodations, entertainment and food are often lower than what you'll find on land.

 Luckily, U.S. News & World Report has done all the legwork for you when it comes to choosing the best cruise line for your wallet.
-It sifted through traveler ratings, expert reviews and health ratings from the Centers for Disease Control and Prevention (a must after the past few years) to come up with a list of the top eight budget-friendly cruise lines for the money.
+It sifted through traveler ratings, expert reviews and health ratings from the Centers for Disease Control and Prevention (a must after the past few years) to come up with a list of the top nine budget-friendly cruise lines for the money.

 Bottom Line: Costa Cruises